 “Automation is really key and having a really slick, self-serve model and then the end-user portals the resellers can use.

 2. But cloud takes many forms for resellers

 Ingram Micro has a number of cloud platforms resellers can select from, including its Cloud Marketplace - a single platform offering resellers the ability to order cloud services, provision them real-time and manage subscriptions, licenses and invoice in an automated fashion.

-“They can use our Cloud Marketplace or they can choose from the Odin platforms, and take all of the automation we’ve created around APIs with different vendors and point it at a data centre or someone else's, or our partners data centres,” Bigwood says.
+“They can use our Cloud Marketplace or they can choose from the Odin platforms, and take all of the automation we've created around APIs with different vendors and point it at a data center or someone else's, or our partners data centers,” Bigwood says.

 “What a lot of resellers are learning is that even if they have the opportunity to connect directly with a vendor, as a one-tier in the cloud service provider space, the cost involved in maintaining that connection is just massive.

 “Global vendors are changing their APIs every month and for a New Zealand based reseller, the cost of trying to keep that connection live and functioning and working perfectly is massive.

 “That's where Ingram comes in, because we can provide that layer across dozens and dozens and dozens of vendors and they don't have to worry about it anymore, which means the reseller can focus on the go to market piece and making their business better rather than pure cost of engineering.

 3. Ingram Micro as an software engineering company